 • Moisture loss is reduced

 The zucchini stays more defined.
 The surface looks more even.
-And the pieces keep their shape and stay calmer during cooking.
-Blanching is especially worth it when the pieces are meant to remain visible later on – for example in oven dishes or vegetable pans.
+And the pieces retain more Calm and shape during cooking.
+Especially when the pieces are meant to remain visible later on—for example in oven dishes or vegetable pans—blanching is well worth it.

 Freezing Zucchini Without Salt: Why It Often Works Better